Can You Refuse a Breathalyzer Test?

 But should you?
 Probably not.

 In Michigan, similar to many other states, there is an “implied consent” law.
 This means by driving a vehicle, you automatically consent to chemical testing (like a breathalyzer) if you are lawfully arrested for suspicion of drunk driving.
-Therefore, if you refuse to take a breathalyzer (either after being pulled over or later at the police station) you will automatically incur penalties.
-These range in severity dependent on your situation.
+Therefore, if you refuse to take a breathalyzer (either after being pulled over or later at the police station), you will automatically incur penalties.
+These range in severity, dependent on your situation.
 But, especially if you are later found guilty of a DUI/OWI, the consequences of refusal are much more severe than failing it.

 Preliminary Breath Test (PBT): This is also known as the roadside breathalyzer and is the kind that police request after stopping someone they suspect of being under the influence.